github/training-kit/paths/windows/01c-crlf.md

 sidebar:
   nav: "windows"
 main-content: |
   Git is a really powerful collaboration tool, but not everyone you collaborate with uses the same operating system.
-Thankfully, Git comes to the party equipped with all the tools necessary to make collaborating easy, you just need to identify what OS you are working on so Git can take care of the rest.
+Thankfully, Git comes to the party equipped with all the tools necessary to make collaborating easy.
+Once you identify what OS you are working on, Git can take care of the rest.

   ![gif of the following directions](../images/gifs/windows/configure-crlf.gif)